askovdal/fhfrmlf-preprocessing/increment-notes.md

 * How would we go about finding tubes?
 What are some possible approaches?

+* In doubt about how much we should write about the model as compared to the experiments itself?
+We have been used to writing about the models, but it seems like it is of less importance when comparing to related research.

 #### What did we struggle with?
 *